actsasrob/lircdo_ask/README.md

 ## lircdo [Alexa](https://en.wikipedia.org/wiki/Amazon_Echo) Skill

 This component is written in node.js and implements the [AWS](https://aws.amazon.com/what-is-aws/) [lambda](https://aws.amazon.com/lambda/) function that is called by the Amazon Alexa service when you invoke the lircdo skill via your Alexa-enabled device.
-You invoke the skill by saying something like '*Alexa, open baba zoo*'. **NOTE: The lircdo Alexa skill has not yet been published and is not currently available to the public.
-Hopefully it will be available soon.**
+You invoke the skill by saying something like '*Alexa, open baba zoo*'.

+The skill is now publically available and can be enabled via the Alexa app.

 You are currently reading the README page for the lircdo Alexa Skill component.